Ahmed Almomani, MDCardiology Interventional Cardiology

 Left atrial appendage occlusion with Watchman is a one-time, minimally invasive procedure for people with atrial fibrillation who need an alternative to blood thinners.
-Cardiologists at the Heart and Vascular Institute at University Health perform this minimally invasive, nonsurgical treatment to close off the heart’s left atrial appendage where blood clots frequently start.
+San Antonio cardiologists at the Heart and Vascular Institute perform this minimally invasive, nonsurgical treatment to close off the heart’s left atrial appendage where blood clots frequently start.

 This can significantly reduce your risk of stroke, and a few weeks after the procedure, you may be able to stop taking blood thinners.
 Many people have left blood thinners behind with Watchman.